Vermintide-Mod-Framework/Vermintide-Mod-Builder/README.md

 ### Relative paths clarification

-To provide convenience both to people who want to use vmb out of the box and people who want to configure it/add it to PATH/use multiple configs, relative paths to mods directory, temp directory, template directory and config file are treated differently:
+To provide convenience both to people who want to use vmb out of the box and people who want to configure it/add it to PATH/use multiple configs, some paths are treated differently:

 * `mods_dir` and `temp_dir` are relative to the current working directory.
 * `template_dir` is relative to the directory with vmb.exe.
 * `.vmbrc` folder is relative to the current working directory but defaults to the vmb.exe folder when not overwritten by the `--rc` argument.
+* `--cfg` path to item cfg file is relative to each mod's directory.

-You can use `--cwd` flag to force all non-absolute paths to be relative to the current working directory.
+You can use `--cwd` flag to force all paths which are relative to the executable's directory to be relative to the current working directory instead.
+You only need to use this flag if you're running vmb from the source code (via node.exe).

-### Compiling VMB executable
+### Building VMB executable

 	npm run setup
 	npm run build